Swathi-quabyt/React/readme.md

-# starting with the react
+# Starting with the reactjs using tailwindcss